draios/grafana-sysdig-datasource/README.md

 The plugin can be installed on any host where Grafana is installed.
 To install the plugin:

+##### Linux

 1. Open a shell terminal.
-2. Run the relevant series of commands for the operating system:
+2. Run the series of commands below:

-##### Linux

 ```
 user@host:~$ curl https://download.sysdig.com/stable/grafana-sysdig-datasource/grafana-sysdig-datasource-v0.2.tgz -o sysdig.tgz
 user@host:~$ tar zxf sysdig.tgz